 Fios available where you live?
 Check out my post on Verizon Fios deals!

 Let’s start off by discussing the respective speeds of these internet services.
 While both offer quite a few packages, they tend to span different speed ranges.

 Overall, Xfinity wipes the floor with AT&T in terms of speeds.
-Comcast Xfinity is available in speeds ranging from 10 Mbps to 150 Mbps while AT&T internet is available in speeds ranging from 5 Mbps to 75 Mbps.
+Xfinity is available in speeds ranging from 10 Mbps to 150 Mbps while AT&T internet is available in speeds ranging from 5 Mbps to 75 Mbps.
 As you can see, Xfinity has speeds which essentially double the speeds of AT&T.

 And not only do the advertised speeds of Xfinity exceed AT&T’s, the performance speeds themselves do as well.